sucheta4746/TaskSaathi/README.md

 ## Key Features
 -Add daily tasks
 -Mark tasks as done or pending ✅❌
--View a daily progress summary
--Motivational messages for encouragement -User-friendly console interface 🎯
+-View a daily progress summary mainly reflecting Motivational messages for encouragement all in a User-friendly console interface 🎯
--Simple logical structure using loops and conditions
+including Simple logical structure using loops and conditions

 ## ▶️ How to Run
 Compile the code using any C compiler